 What is couples counselling?

 Couples counselling, also known as relationship counselling, offers a caring and supportive environment to help you find a way through difficulties you are facing in your relationship with your spouse or partner.
 We can provide couples counselling for same sex relationships, transitioning relationships, other kind of relationships and heterosexual relationships.
-We can also help where one of the couple is depressed, ill, or is facing other challenges.
+We can also help where one of the couple is depressed, ill, or is facing other challenges such as a recent trauma.

 What you can expect